Bratislava at a glance

 In more recent years Bratislava’s shopping scene has grown to reflect the status of a capital city, with new malls, such as the Aupark and Eurovea, providing an extensive selection of designer name brand shops.

-For something a little different, head to the boutiques of the Old Town for a variety of interesting shops selling everything from books, antiques and souvenirs to jewelry, wine and clothing.
+For something a little different, head to the boutiques of the Old Town for a variety of unique shops selling everything from books, antiques and souvenirs to jewellery, wine and clothing.

 Dining in Bratislava

 Bratislava’s cuisine is a creative mix of influences reflecting its ethnically diverse heritage, with Slovak, Hungarian, German and Jewish traditions all playing a role in its traditional faire.